SHARE

 Skip a Trip to the Eiffel Tower: First Time Guide to Paris

-Visit At Least One Museum
+Visit At Least One Paris Museum

-French Macarons in Paris
+Enjoy French Macarons in Paris

-Try Berthillon Ice Cream on île St Louis
+Try Berthillon Ice Cream on île St Louis.

 Visit on the weekdays as the weekends are packed.
 I love the chocolate noir and the fruit sorbets.
-There are seasonal flavors that are fun to try too.
+There are seasonal flavors that are fun to try, too.
 Berthillon has several locations on the island of île St. Louis.
 If one has a line, try further down to try another spot.
 It’s worth the wait.
 This is a perfect opportunity to try out some of your French phrases when you order.

 Spend a Sunday in The Marais: First Time Guide to Paris